Colorado First-Time Home Buyer | 2025 Programs and Grants

 CHFA also provides an optional $25,000 CHFA HomeAccess second mortgage loan for a down payment and closing cost assistance in conjunction with the CHFA HomeAccess program.

 You’ll need to meet the standard requirements for all CHFA programs, including credit score, home buyer education, and purchase price and income limits.
-Download the program’s brochure to learn more.
+The program’s homeownership page has all the info.

 Colorado Housing Assistance Corporation